HHS FY2016 Budget in Brief

 The Budget better positions the Department to fulfill its core mission to protect the health of Americans and provide essential human services.
 Investments in programs and the infrastructures that support them will improve transparency and efficiency across HHS.
 These improvements will allow HHS to not only meet the challenges of today, but also those of tomorrow.

+Reforming Medicare Appeals.
 To improve the efficiency of the Medicare appeals system and reduce the backlog of appeals awaiting adjudication at the Office of Medicare Hearings and Appeals (OMHA), HHS has developed a comprehensive strategy that involves additional funding, administrative actions, and legislative proposals.
-The Budget includes resources at all levels of appeal to increase adjudication capacity and advances new strategies to alleviate the current backlog.
-The Budget includes $250 million for OMHA, of which $120 million is in budget authority and $130 million is from legislative proposals.
-Additionally, the Budget includes $44.2 million to support greater CMS participation in Administrative Law Judge hearings at OMHA, increase efforts to decrease the backlog through new adjudication and settlement activities, and invest in automating the first and second level appeals levels in the Medicare Appeals System.
+The Budget invests new resources at all levels of appeal to increase adjudication capacity and implements new strategies to alleviate the current backlog.
+The Budget includes $36 million for CMS to engage in discussion with providers to resolve disputes and additional funding for greater participation in Administrative Law Judge Hearings at OMHA.
+Additionally, the Budget includes $270 million for OMHA, of which $140 million is in budget authority and $130 million is from legislative proposals.
+OMHA received over 600,000 claims in FY 2013 and close to 1,000,000 claims in FY 2014.
+The Budget will expand adjudicatory capacity in new field offices in order to address the backlog in the number of appeals and maintain the quality and accuracy of its decisions.
 The Budget also includes a package of legislative proposals that provide new authority and additional funding to address the backlog.